jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Charles adapted as anyone would.
 He was famously shy, quiet, and antisocial his whole life.
 I feel for him when I see a young king watching the party from afar, too afraid to join in.
 You can watch [The King's Speech](https://en.wikipedia.org/wiki/The_King%27s_Speech) to see all this in a movie.

-Sadly, Charles didn't just have to give one speech.
-He (believed) he had to be the absolute ruler of a nation.
+Sadly, Charles didn't just have to give a speech.
+He (told himself) he had to be the absolute ruler of a nation.
 Yet, even when fighting for 16 years to defend his ruling philosophy, Charles still probably had to massage his strained jaws every night.
-He was a king, all alone.

 And now, Charles, God's King, was accused of being "a Tyrant, A Traitor, Murderer, and a public enemy to the Commonwealth of England."

 This was a watershed moment in modern human history.
-For the first time, the people weren't replacing one king for another.
+For the first time ever, the people weren't replacing one king for another.
 They were killing the king and replacing him with themselves.
 The people would control all the levers of people and be their own player god!

-This was a total shock to Charles.
+Charles was totally shocked by this idea.
 It would be like us watching the laws of physics being broken.
 It simply makes no sense that a king isn't the player god.
 There was no rule to reference, no justification to use.
 The ruling philosophy is the matrix, and the matrix is supposed to keep everyone happy.
 But all of a sudden, some people were waking up and calling the matrix a lie.

 A noble lie perhaps, but still a lie.
 Charles simply couldn't make any sense of the people's complaints.

 Charles was devoted to his father, his Faith, and his conscience.
-Being a king was his responsibility, and he thus must defend his country and its holy rulebook.
+Being a king was his responsibility, and he thus obligated to defend his country and its holy rulebook.
 So at his trial, Charles only asked by what rule was he being tried?
 That's all Charles wanted to know.

 The judge said, "the people," and dropped his gavel.

-Charles was astounded.
+Charles was astounded, shocked, and bewildered.

 The king's next chance to talk sense into these misguided madmen would be at his own chopping block.